dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 [ASP.NET Core SignalR](xref:signalr/introduction) is a library that simplifies adding real-time web functionality to apps.
 It uses WebSockets whenever possible.

-For most applications, we recommend SignalR over raw WebSockets.
+For most applications, we recommend SignalR rather than raw WebSockets.

-SignalR provides:
+SignalR:

-* Transport fallback for environments where WebSockets isn't available.
+* Provides transport fallback for environments where WebSockets isn't available.
-* A basic remote procedure call app model.
+* Provides a basic remote procedure call app model.

-SignalR has no significant performance disadvantage compared to using raw WebSockets in most scenarios.
+* Has no significant performance disadvantage compared to using raw WebSockets in most scenarios.

-WebSocket over HTTP/2 is supported for:
+WebSockets over HTTP/2 is supported for:

 * ASP.NET Core SignalR JavaScript client
 * ASP.NET Core SignalR with Blazor WebAssembly